yassir-elkobi/car-price-linear/README.md

-# Car Price Predictor with Gradient Descent
+# Car Price Predictor with Linear Regression

 **Car Price Predictor with Gradient Descent** is a Flask web application that predicts the selling price of a used car based on various features.
 It implements both linear and polynomial regression models *from scratch* using gradient descent (instead of relying on scikit-learn for model training).
-This project is part of a machine learning learning journey, aiming to solidify understanding of regression algorithms, gradient descent optimization, and end-to-end model deployment.
+This project is part of my machine learning journey, aiming to solidify understanding of regression algorithms, gradient descent optimization, and end-to-end model deployment.